 According to modern psychology, when people encounter negative environmental stimuli, they may possibly acquire some emotional problems or even become mentally ill.
 This person may feel depressed, anxious, and oppressed.
 He may even develop more serious symptoms including psychosomatic ones.
 Modern psychology and psychiatry use advanced technologies, such as antidepressants, and methods of counseling to help the person regain his/her emotional and physical health.
 Once the person has regained his health, the need for continued intensive psychotherapy stops.
-As for spiritual psychology, the psychotherapy does not end yet: according to its precepts the patient is helped to get in touch with his or her spiritual dimension.
+As for spiritual psychology, psychotherapy does not end yet: according to its precepts, the patient is helped to get in touch with his or her spiritual dimension.
 Seriously getting in touch with this dimension increases the person’s capacity for moral development.
-Accordingly spiritual psychology, the variation in people’s reactions to negative stimuli depends on their different spiritual development.
+Accordingly, in spiritual psychology, the variation in people’s reactions to negative stimuli depends on their different spiritual development.

-Most modern psychology focuses on people’s emotional and psychological state, including the person’s psychosomatic condition, studying people in a particular environment i.e., in the family, the school, or the community, how passively affected to feel, to think, to get idea, and to produce emotion.
+Most modern psychology focuses on people’s emotional and psychological state, including the person’s psychosomatic condition, studying people in a particular environment i.e., in the family, the school, or the community, and how passively affected to feel, think, get ideas, and produce emotion.
 Modern psychology seldom concerns itself with human spirituality.
 Most often it ignores it or even denies it.
 On the other hand, spiritual psychology regards body, mind, and spirit as a unified entity, each of these entities being inseparably interrelated to the other.
 In this sense, unity is the essence of human nature.
 As the name spiritual psychology implies, its primary attention is on the human spirit, studying its various important aspects and their relationship to each other, as well as their unique function relating to a person’s behavior and environment.

 According to spiritual psychology, the human being is subject to both physical and spiritual laws.
 Physical law governs the body and spiritual law governs our consciousness, also called mind or soul.
 Spiritual law expresses three human powers that are unique: knowledge, love, and will.
 From them emanate all human virtues.
 Some of them are paramount: truth, which is the goal of knowledge; unity, which has the basis of love; and justice and service to mankind, which are manifestations of human will.
 Thus spiritual psychology provides a basis for understanding and improving the development of humankind’s spiritual powers of knowing (seeking truth), of loving (uncovering unity), and of will, (acting in a spirit of justice and service).
 Educating people to understand all of humanity in this light can raise the standards of morality and improve the mental, emotional, and physical health of human beings everywhere.

-As one source for moral education, spiritual psychology is improving the scientific basis of moral education, and at the same time, it is pushing applied psychology to take a big step forward in China!
+As one source of moral education, spiritual psychology is improving the scientific basis of moral education, and at the same time, it is pushing applied psychology to take a big step forward in China!

 4. An analysis of a new educational concern: the one-child generation